Bioconductor/auxiliary_docker_containers/support.bioconductor.org/README.md

 # Linked Docker containers for developing the Bioconductor Support Site

-Consists of two containers, one for the database (just an off-the-shelf container from Docker Hub) and one for the web app.
-Fig handles the wiring of the two containers together.
+Consists of four containers:

+* Web app - this is a customized container.
+The rest are off-the-shelf from Docker Hub.
+* Postgres container
+* Elasticsearch container
+* RabbitMQ container

+[Fig](http://www.fig.sh/) is used to wire all these containers together.

 To use: